not-a-hot-dog/parallelized-disease-modeling/big_compute.md

 1. Use this [link](https://drive.google.com/file/d/1-iOfdYB9nqvazSthgwOlMHEa5q0RyXbn/view?fbclid=IwAR3xFKPT26JkwBLH0oB7WesWrTytM7ir1t9cjrPa3njt8zsip6nxq4BdmaU) and download `matrix.npy` into the `data/` subdirectory.
 2. Run `python generate_data.py` (might take ~1 min) to create the required data CSVs that will be placed in the `data/` subdirectory.
 3. Run `python run.py` from `project_runs/`.
+4. Run `python generate_plot.py` from the main directory to create a visualization of the simulation result as `results/output.png`.

 ### Instructions for running on AWS